Flamz23/reddit-clone/README.md

 npm install
 ```

-4. create a `.env` filr in the root directory with your reddit oauth credentials
+4. create a `.env` file in the root directory with your reddit oauth credentials

 ```
 VUE_APP_USERAGENT={YOUR_REDDIT_APP_USERAGENT}